 3. Use meet up apps

 There are a lot of different meetup apps out there where you can look for other people in your area to hang out with.
 Couchsurfer is a great place to start, even if you don’t use it to find somewhere to stay, they have a very active community and regular meetups in most areas.
+One of my favorite apps for this i the Fairytrail dating app, it’s a dating app specifically for nomadic dating (watch the video below for more information).
 The dating app bumble also has an option that lets you choose to look for friendships rather than dating.

 4. Social Media